openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 If the value is present, it MUST be unique to the underlying event that caused the Transmitter to generate the Security Event Token (SET).
-The Transmitter, however, may use the same value in the "txn" claim across different Security Events Tokens (SETs), such as session revoked and credential change, to indicate that the SETs originated from the same underlying cause or reason.
+The Transmitter, however, may use the same value in the "txn" claim across different Security Event Tokens (SETs), such as session revoked and credential change, to indicate that the SETs originated from the same underlying cause or reason.

 ## Event Properties {#event-properties}